Freshman Out-of-State Scholarships

 David L. Rice Merit Scholarship

-This is the primary scholarship offered by the University of Southern Indiana to all eligible applicants (in-state and out-of-state) with permanent residency in the U.S. To qualify, students must achieve a minimum 3.0 cumulative high school GPA and one of the following scores: a combined Critical Reading and Math SAT score of 940 or a combined Evidence-Based Reading/Writing + Math **RSAT score of 1020 or an ACT composite score of 20.
+This is the primary scholarship offered by the University of Southern Indiana to all eligible applicants (in-state and out-of-state) with permanent residency in the U.S. To qualify, students must achieve a minimum 3.0 cumulative high school GPA and one of the following scores: a combined Critical Reading and Math SAT score of 1030 or an ACT composite score of 20.
 Award amounts vary based upon academic merit and are renewable.
-Qualified students who apply by March 1 of their senior year automatically receive the Rice Scholarship based upon their application for admission.
+Qualified applicants automatically receive the Rice Scholarship upon acceptance to USI.

 All grades above 4.0 are converted to 4.0.

 University provides awards which pay the difference between non-resident and Indiana resident tuition.
 The current value is valued at ore than $11,000 annually for students taking 30 credit hours per year.
 To be eligible applicants must meet one of the following criteria and live on campus for the first year*: